Claude Pro VAT is decided by two fields Anthropic never shows you

 How do I get a proper VAT invoice with my company name on it?

-The automated monthly invoice from Stripe (emailed to the address on your Anthropic account) already contains the VAT line and Anthropic's VAT registration number for your region.
-To add a company name and a VAT ID (for reverse-charge on Team/Enterprise), go to Settings > Billing on claude.ai and add them there before the next charge cycle.
+The automated monthly invoice from Stripe (emailed to the address on your Anthropic account) already contains the VAT line and the tax amount for your region.
+To add a company name and a VAT ID (for reverse-charge, available on Pro and Max depending on your location, and on Team and Console organizations), go to Settings > Billing on claude.ai and add them there before the next charge cycle.
 Invoices issued before you added the company details will not be backdated; you have to email support@anthropic.com and ask for a reissue, which they will process manually.
 The per-month cadence of the charge is billing_interval on the same subscription_details response (field at models.rs line 54).

 Does ClaudeMeter itself show my country code and tax currency?